Foo Fighters: Wasting Light (2010–2012)

-On May 21, 2011, Foo Fighters headlined the middle day of the Hangout Music Festival in Gulf Shores, Alabama.
+On May 21, 2011, the Foo Fighters headlined the middle day of the Hangout Music Festival in Gulf Shores, Alabama.
 On June 4, 2011, they played a surprise set at the 2011 KROQ Weenie Roast.
 They also headlined two sold-out shows at the Milton Keynes National Bowl on July 2 and 3, joined on stage by artists such as Alice Cooper, Seasick Steve, and John Paul Jones.
 They headlined the final night at the 20th anniversary of Lollapalooza in Chicago's Grant Park on August 7, 2011, performing part of their set in a driving rainstorm.

 In September 2011 before a show in Kansas City, the band performed a parody song in front of a protest by the Westboro Baptist Church.
 It mocked the church's opposition to homosexuality and was performed in the same faux-trucker garb that was seen in the band's Hot Buns promotional video.

-It was announced on September 28, 2011, that Foo Fighters would be performing during the closing ceremony of Blizzard Entertainment's annual video game convention, BlizzCon.
+It was announced on September 28, 2011, that the Foo Fighters would be performing during the closing ceremony of Blizzard Entertainment's annual video game convention, BlizzCon.

-On August 27, 2012, Foo Fighters ended their European tour with a headline performance at Reading and Leeds Festival.
+On August 27, 2012, the Foo Fighters ended their European tour with a headline performance at Reading and Leeds Festival.
 On September 5, the band performed a show at the Fillmore in Charlotte, North Carolina, as a benefit for Rock the Vote.
 The show, which occurred at the same time as the 2012 Democratic National Convention in Charlotte, was announced only two weeks prior.
 Tickets to the 2000-person capacity venue sold out in under 60 seconds, setting a record for the site.
 The band set another personal record during the show itself, being the longest that the band had played to date at just under 3.5 hours with a setlist of 36 songs.
 On September 21, the band headlined the Music Midtown Festival in Atlanta, Georgia.
 The following evening, they headlined the DeLuna Festival in Pensacola Beach, Florida.
 On September 29, the band performed at the Global Citizens' Festival before embarking on a break.